Responding to COVID-19, insurance-eligible, telehealth Virtual Programs are available …

 The Sanford Admissions Team

 The Sanford admissions team is here to answer questions and provide information about all of our programs.
-Mary Zimpleman and Marrissa Sheehy work together to determine what is going to be needed and to map-out all the options for individuals who are seeking help, or for their loved ones.
-Mary and Marrissa say that every conversation they have is unique.
+During your first phone call we begin to build a medical record and get to know you better.
+The team works together to determine what is going to be needed and to map-out all the options for individuals who are seeking help, or for their loved ones.
+Every conversation is unique.
 They are ready to crisis manage, overcome barriers and provide voices of reason.
 And because they work together with other members of the admissions team, medical, clinical, and administrative staff, it assures our clients and their loved ones that they will receive a coordinated effort.

 Often when people call they are overwhelmed.
 And we cannot tell them what to do – we provide information and options.
 But we are here on what might be a very bad day and every person who calls Sanford will know they are no longer alone in this.
 We are here to listen and help.
 Marrissa Sheehy – Admissions Specialist